National Chemistry Week Themes

 ||October 21-27||Nanotechnology||Nanotechnology: The Smallest BIG Idea in Science!

-NCW 2012 focused on the nanoscience contributions to the environment, energy, materials, and health.
+NCW 2012 celebrated the 25th anniversary of the program and focused on the nanoscience contributions to the environment, energy, materials, and health.

 |2011||October 16-22||Chemistry and Health||Chemistry: Our Health, Our Future!

 NCW 2011 emphasized the importance of chemistry to our health and future.

 |2010||October 17-23||Movie Special Effects||Behind the Scenes with Chemistry!

 NCW 2010 explored the chemistry behind special effects in movies.